 Of these, we have already, earlier in the series, familiarized ourselves with the elements such as the causes, the definition, various classes as also the purposes of Kavya.
 We have also talked about Sabda (word) and Artha (Meaning) as also the concepts of Dhvani and Rasa.
 We shall in the following paragraphs talk about the other elements of Kavya such as Alamkara, Guna/ Dosha, Riti, Dhvani , Vakrokti Auchitya, etc.

-Over the centuries , though many schools (sampradaya) developed in the field of Indian poetics , each was not opposed to the others.
-Each Sampradaya propagated its own pet ways of poetry at the same time making use of the expressions of other schools as well.
-For instance : Bharata spoke , in particular , about Rasa; Bhamaha of Alamkara; Vamana of Riti; Anandavardhana of Dhvani; Kuntaka of Vakrokti; and Kshemendra of Auchitya (relevance).
+Over the centuries , though many Schools (sampradaya) developed in the field of Indian poetics , each was not opposed to the others.
+Each Sampradaya propagated its own pet ways of poetry ; and, at the same time made use of the expressions of other schools as well.
+For instance; Bharata spoke , in particular , about Rasa; Bhamaha of Alamkara; Vamana of Riti; Anandavardhana of Dhvani; Kuntaka of Vakrokti; and Kshemendra of Auchitya (relevance).
 The later poets saw all of those as varied expressions of poetry that are not in conflict with each other.
 But , three things – Rasa , Guna and Alamkara – are accepted universally by poets of all schools.

 But, let me give here an abstract in the words of Prof. Mohit Kumar Ray ( as given in his A Comparative Study of the Indian Poetics and the Western Poetics )

 To sum up; all theorists agree that the language of poetry is different from the language of prose.
 They also agree that sound and sense are the two main elements of poetry; and that poetry is born when they are blended harmoniously together.
-The speculations about how this blending can be brought about leading to different schools : Alamkara, Riti, Svabhavokti, Dhvani, Vakrokti etc
+The varied speculations are about how this blending can be brought about, leading to different schools : Alamkara, Riti, Svabhavokti, Dhvani, Vakrokti etc

 But, neither Alamkara nor Riti nor Vakrokti etc by itself, individually, accounts for poesies of a poem.
 An Alamkara cannot be super-added.
 It must be integral to the poem.
 Similarly, a particular style, all by itself, cannot make a Kavya.
 It must be in keeping with the cultural level of the poet and the reader as also with the nature of the thought-content of the poem.
 There are various factors that go to determine the style.